TaitoUnited/full-stack-template/PROJECT.md

 Tips:
 * The root directory of an app or a feature initializes it by binding all features or subfeatures together.
 Thus root directory may refer to any subdirectories, but subdirectories should not refer back to root, because that would be an ugly circular dependency.
 * Keep all `common` directories as small as possible.
 Each feature or subfeature contains its own private set of actions, state, services and utils.
 A `common` directory contains only such logic that is actually being used in multiple features.
-* Especially in GUI implementation it's often best to avoid direct dependencies between parallel features by always communicating through a `common` directory by using events.
+* Especially in GUI implementation it's often best to try to avoid direct dependencies between parallel features by communicating through a `common` directory by using events.
 This way contracts remain clear and you avoid running into a tightly coupled circular dependency mess.
-The `always communicate through common` approach might not work that well in the backend, because implementation usually consist of direct method calls instead of indirect events.
+The `always communicate through common` approach might not work that well in the backend, because backend implementation usually consist of direct method calls instead of indirect events.

 See [General Software Design](https://github.com/TaitoUnited/taito/wiki/General-Software-Design) article for more information on how to structure your app.